giantswarm/docs/src/content/vintage/getting-started/observability/logging/architecture/index.md

 ## Logs stored by Giant Swarm

-Kubernetes clusters produces a vast amount of logs, whether they come from machines or containers.
+Kubernetes clusters produce a vast amount of machine and container logs.

 The loggings agents that we have deployed on both management and workload clusters currently send the following logs to Loki: